 What Are Diabetic Wounds?

 Diabetic wounds are chronic sores or ulcers that typically develop on the feet, ankles, or legs due to complications from diabetes.
 Poor circulation, nerve damage (neuropathy), and reduced immune response make it harder for these wounds to heal and easier for them to become infected.
 Even minor cuts or pressure points can evolve into serious, non-healing wounds.
 Left untreated, they can lead to severe infections, tissue damage, and, in some cases, amputation.
 Early intervention is critical for effective healing.
+At 8th Element, our medical team offers effective diabetic ulcer treatments in San Francisco to relieve pain and improve quality of life.

 Signs and Symptoms of Diabetic Wounds: